yugabyte/ybu/TFE/YBU-66/ybu-66.md

 Select "Remove Node" from the dropdown list.

-In a few minutes, the new node will be removed from the Universe with the "Removed" status as shown in the following image:
+In a few minutes, the new node will be removed from the universe with the "Removed" status as shown in the following image:

 ![Remove a node from the cluster.](./assets/images/400-remove_node_1600x700.png)

-As the Universe removes the node, notice that the read and write operations are automatically rebalanced on the remaining nodes in the cluster.
-Within a few minutes, the Universe has rebalanced the workload including the SST files onto the remaining working nodes.
+As the universe removes the node, notice that the read and write operations are automatically rebalanced on the remaining nodes in the cluster.
+Within a few minutes, the universe has rebalanced the workload including the SST files onto the remaining working nodes.

-Notice on the Universe Overview page in the following image, that the latency of the read and write operations were only momentarily affected by the removal of a node:
+Notice on the universe Overview page in the following image, that the latency of the read and write operations were only momentarily affected by the removal of a node:

 ![A momentary change in the average latency.](./assets/images/300-latency_1600x700.png)

-> **Pro Tip:** Note that a node can also be removed by editing the Universe and reducing the number of nodes, similar to the process of adding a node that was completed in a previous step in this lab.
+> **Pro Tip:** Note that a node can also be removed by editing the universe and reducing the number of nodes, similar to the process of adding a node that was completed in a previous step in this lab.

 ## Reflection

-In this lab, you added a node to increase the capacity of a Yugabyte Universe and noted how the workloads were auto balanced within a few minutes.
+In this lab, you added a node to increase the capacity of a Yugabyte universe and noted how the workloads were auto balanced within a few minutes.

-You also removed a node from the Universe and discovered how the SST files and read/write capacity were evenly distributed between the remaining nodes to maintain consistent read and write operations regardless of the cluster's specific topology.
+You also removed a node from the universe and discovered how the SST files and read/write capacity were evenly distributed between the remaining nodes to maintain consistent read and write operations regardless of the cluster's specific topology.